nf-core/hic/docs/benchmark.md

 # Filtered by Pairtools only = 4686 (11.58%)
 ```

-Overall, we can see that 70% of valid interactions are called by both `HiC-Pro` and `Pairtools`.
+Overall, we can see that **70%** of valid interactions are called by both `HiC-Pro` and `Pairtools`.
 Regarding the 30% of read pairs which are different between the two tools, we can see that a large
-majority (>75%) are due to difference in the read mapping (`bowtie2` versus `bwa-mem`).
+majority (>75%) are due to differences in the read mapping (`bowtie2` versus `bwa-mem`).

-The few other differences are due to small differences in the algorithm such as how a read is assigned
+The few other differences can be at least partly explain by differences in the read pairs selection such as how a read is assigned
 to a restriction fragments, etc.

 ### Full test dataset (SRX2636669)

-Mouse Hi-C data from embryonic stem cells (Bonev et al., 2017 - GSE96107) processed with HiC-Pro ;
+We then applied the same approach on the full test profile which is based on Mouse Hi-C data from embryonic stem cells
+(Bonev et al., 2017 - GSE96107) processed either with `HiC-Pro` ;

 ```bash
 nextflow run nf-core-hic/main.nf \